 We wandered back towards Old Havana, to some of the streets and squares we’d missed the day before.
 My favourite was Cathedral square: the Catedral de la Habana is beautiful, but the best part is climbing up the stairs to the bell tower (1 CUC) to look out over the city.
 It was a romantic spot!

 Just around the corner from the cathedral was the Taller Experimental de Gráfica, a printmaking workshop and shop, where we admired some brilliant artists at work.
 We also wandered into some other galleries nearby.

 After weaving our way around the cobblestoned streets of the neighbourhood, we ended up in a classy resto-bar.
-We took some time to write in our journals, drink some rummy cocktails, and eat some creatively-presented snacks, while a brilliant piano player played white people songs for the mostly foreign customers. 😛
+We took some time to write in our journals, drink some rummy cocktails, and eat some creatively-presented snacks, while a brilliant piano player played songs well-known to the mostly foreign customers.

 Finally, it was time to do the number one thing on Kyla’s Havana to-do list: ride in a classic convertible!
 We searched for a red one (her choice), but sadly (not for me) there weren’t any nearby, so we settled (not really) on a bright pink car!
 I lived out my dream of being a Barbie girl in a Barbie world!
 (I didn’t know that was my dream until I saw the car.)
 We did a bit of negotiating; we didn’t need a city tour, just to ride back to our Airbnb in style.
 Then we let our hair down and sat in the back of a fancy car singing Aqua on the streets of Havana!
 Pro tip: don’t let your hair down in a convertible.